GabrielBueno200/GabrielBueno200/README.md

 ## About me

-- 🎓 I'm a Computer Science Student at Centro Universitário FEI;
+- 🎓 Computer Science graduated at Centro Universitário FEI;

 - 💻 I’m currently working as Jr Software Developer at Partner Group;